simeonpashley/simeonpashley.github.io/_posts/2010-07-19-how-to-make-documents-work-for-your-team.md

 ### Version Control

-Keep docs under version control and have a change control section at the start where you list everything that's changed in the latest version.
+Keep documentation under version control and have a change control section at the start where you list everything that's changed in the latest version.
 Yes, this will get long.
 If you're doing the update email as described above, you can cut and paste the same text and